Ph: 00971 4313 2843

 These stores are fairy common on the High Streets of most towns and cities.
 This makes them an excellent first stop when venturing out on your first browsing mission.

-Staff will be moderately trained but you will have at least as much knowledge as them (if not more) after you have read this e-Book.
+Staff will be moderately trained but you will have at least as much knowledge as them (if not more) after you have read this guide.
 Remember that these are sales assistants and will attempt to sell you a piece of their jewellery.
-Be sure to read all of this e-Book as it details persuasion techniques that these assistants are likely to use on you, and the methods to counter their tactics.
+Be sure to read all of this guide as it details persuasion techniques that these assistants are likely to use on you, and the methods to counter their tactics.

 These stores will also use fairly standard High Street “Sale Ends Soon” type promotions and it is important not to be suckered into a purchase because of one of these seemingly “great deal going quickly” campaigns.